eclipse-kura/kura/_posts/intro/2014-03-01-raspberry-pi-ubuntu-20-quick-start.md

 ## Enable SSH Access

-On Ubuntu 20.04.3 the ssh access is enabled, only for the standard **ubuntu** user.
-If you desire to remote login as root edit the file `/etc/ssh/sshd_config` (using the root permission) adding the line `PermitRootLogin yes`
+On Ubuntu 20.04.3 the ssh access is enabled only for the standard **ubuntu** user.
+If you desire to remote login as root user, edit the file `/etc/ssh/sshd_config` (using the root permission) adding the line `PermitRootLogin yes`

 ## Eclipse Kura&trade; Installation

-To install Kura with its dependencies on the Raspberry Pi, perform the following steps:
+To install Eclipse Kura with its dependencies on the Raspberry Pi, perform the following steps:

 1. Boot the Raspberry Pi with the latest Ubuntu 20.04.3 LTS Server image.